 Disclaimer

-Please contact a health practitioner to discuss your condition, or reach us directly here.
+Please contact a health practitioner to discuss your condition or contact us directly here.

 Image Credits: Canva